schlagert/syslog/README.md

 Configuration
 -------------

-The following configuration options are available and can be configured in the application environment:
+The `syslog` application already comes with sensible defaults (except for example the used facilites and the destination host).
+However, many things can be cusomized if desired.
+For this purpose the following configuration options are available and can be configured in the application environment:

 * `{msg_queue_limit, Limit :: pos_integer() | infinity}`